autobrr/autobrr.com/docs/filters/actions.md

 ### Watch dir

 For torrent clients not yet supported this is the next best thing.
-Useful if you want to use some other client like rTorrent etc

-## Examples
-1.

-path:/home/user/torrent/
-result: Generates random torrent name

-2.
-path:/home/user/torrent/torrentgm/{{.Indexer}}-{{.TorrentName}}.torrent
-result: {{.Indexer}}-{{.TorrentName}}.torrent generates torrent name based on attributes from indexer
+By default if you only put the folder like `/home/USER/watch/` it will use the tmp file format like `autobrr-000.torrent`.

+#### Dynamic name

+Watch dir can take additional variables to dynamically build the name.
+If you want to change this and for example get the release name, you can do the following:

+    /home/user/torrent/torrent-backup/{{.Indexer}}-{{.TorrentName}}.torrent

+If the indexer is called `MockIndexer` and the release `Some.Release.2022.1080p.BluRay.x264.DTS-GROUP`

+It will generate the file like `MockIndexer-Some.Release.2022.1080p.BluRay.x264.DTS-GROUP.torrent`.

 ### Custom commands / Exec